Frits Zernike: Early life and education

-Frits Zernike was born on 16 July 1888 in Amsterdam, Netherlands to Carl Friedrich August Zernike and Antje Dieperink.
+Frederick "Frits" Zernike was born on 16 July 1888 in Amsterdam, Netherlands to Carl Friedrich August Zernike and Antje Dieperink.
 Both parents were teachers of mathematics, and he especially shared his father's passion for physics.
-He studied chemistry (his major), mathematics and physics at the University of Amsterdam.
+In 1905 he enrolled at the University of Amsterdam, studying chemistry (his major), mathematics and physics.

 Academic career

 In 1912, he was awarded a prize for his work on opalescence in gases.
 In 1913, he became assistant to Jacobus Kapteyn at the astronomical laboratory of Groningen University.
 In 1914, Zernike and Leonard Ornstein were jointly responsible for the derivation of the Ornstein–Zernike equation in critical-point theory.
 In 1915, he became lector in theoretical mechanics and mathematical physics at the same university and in 1920 he was promoted to professor of mathematical physics.

 In 1930, Zernike was conducting research into spectral lines when he discovered that the so-called ghost lines that occur to the left and right of each primary line in spectra created by means of a diffraction grating, have their phase shifted from that of the primary line by 90 degrees.
 It was at a Physical and Medical Congress in Wageningen in 1933, that Zernike first described his phase contrast technique in microscopy.
 He extended his method to test the figure of concave mirrors.
 His discovery lay at the base of the first phase contrast microscope, built during World War II.